About the course

 The course begins with a four-day teaching block followed by one full-day per week (Friday) over two terms, beginning in September.
 Students receive two hours of small group supervision weekly.
 One of the full teaching days will also be given to individual meetings with supervisors to review formative clinical submissions.

 Some of the teaching days on this course may be made available to a wider audience as publicly bookable workshops via the Oxford Cognitive Therapy Centre.
 All participants will be expected to have an appropriate level of competence to participate fully.

 Reading and completion of written assignments will be undertaken in addition to the teaching day outlined above.
 Many students find it effective to set aside six to seven hours a week for private study.

-Students will be expected to have access to treatment settings with regular clinical and CBT supervision where cognitive behavioural therapy skills can be practised and refined on a regular basis.
+Students will be expected to have access to treatment settings with regular clinical and CBT supervision where cognitive behavioural therapy skills can be practised and refined on a regular basis throughout the course.

 To complete the PG Cert in CBT you will need to:

 - take an active part in teaching and supervision sessions, and carry out CBT with the required number of patients